agenticshift/agenticshift.github.io/content/posts/ai/gen_ai_frameworks.md

 **Redis:** Redis module for vector search.
 Fast and simple, suitable for multi-purpose caching and search, but lacks advanced vector DB features.

 The landscape continues evolving rapidly, with no single best solution for all use cases.

+## Note on OpenAI Agent
+As of November 2025, there is no widely recognized standalone framework called "OpenAI Agent".
+OpenAI provides agentic capabilities via its API and platform, but these are typically accessed through other frameworks (e.g., LangChain, AutoGen2) or custom implementations using OpenAI's API endpoints.
+If OpenAI releases a dedicated agent framework, refer to their official documentation for details.

+## Recent Framework Updates (2025)

+- **Spring AI 1.1 GA** (November 12, 2025): Enhanced stability, new integrations, and improved enterprise features for Java/Spring Boot AI applications.
+The update includes expanded support for vector databases, improved prompt caching, and tighter security and observability integrations.
+- **Spring LangGraph Studio v2** (May 2025): Advanced debugging capabilities and seamless integration with LangSmith for observability and workflow tracing.
+This release enables more robust multi-agent workflow development and monitoring within the Spring ecosystem.
+- **Model Context Protocol (MCP) Support):** MCP is now natively supported in Spring AI, LangChain, and LangGraph, enabling standardized context management and interoperability across LLM applications and agents.
+MCP support allows for easier integration of private data, context windows, and agent state across frameworks, improving reliability and developer experience.